rhysbrooks1/CS321-002-s25-team-09/README.md

         - `0`: The output of the queries should be printed on the standard output stream.
 Any diagnostic messages, help and status messages must be printed on the standard error stream

-		- `1`: The program displays more verbose messages.
-For example, it prints the `PriorityQueue`'s contents upon completion.
+		- `1`: The program displays more verbose messages as decided by the team.

     - It must support at least the following values for `SSHCreateBTree`:

         - `0`: Any diagnostic messages, help and status messages must be printed on standard error stream

-        - `1`: The program writes a text file named `dump-treetype.degree`, ex. `dump-accepted-ip0`, containing the SSH key and corresponding frequency in an inorder traversal, and has the following line format:
+        - `1`: The program writes a text file named `dump-treetype.degree.txt`, ex. `dump-accepted-ip.0.txt`, containing the SSH key and corresponding frequency in an inorder traversal, and has the following line format:

 ```log
 <SSH Key> <frequency>
 ```

-The following shows a segment of the dumpfile `dumps/dump-user-ip0` (it has a total of 5294 lines).
+The following shows a segment of the dumpfile `dumps/dump-user-ip.0.txt` (it has a total of 5294 lines).
 ```log
 huangqx-115.71.16.143 20
 huangt-183.136.169.234 2